-The `Sec-CH-Prefers-Color-Scheme` client hint header allows sites to obtain the user's color scheme preferences optionally at request time, allowing servers to inline the right CSS and therefore avoid a flash of incorrect color theme.
+A set of client hint headers allows sites to obtain the user's media preferences optionally at request time, allowing servers to inline the right CSS for performance reasons.

 Pick the appropriate API to communicate with a hardware device of your choice.